 The Ohio state university code of student conduct is an official publication of the university board of trustees.
 All petitions for revision and amendment of this code of student conduct should be submitted through the office of the vice president for student life.
-The code shall remain consistent with university policy 1.10 and policy 1.15; any code of student conduct changes related to these policies shall be done in consultation with the appropriate official designated under policy 1.10 and policy 1.15.
-Proposed revisions to the code shall be reviewed, in draft form, by the office of the president, the office of academic affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
+The code shall remain consistent with the university's non-discrimination, harassment, and sexual misconduct policy; 1.10 and policy 1.15; any code of student conduct changes related to these policies shall be done in consultation with the appropriate official designated under the non-discrimination, harassment, and sexual misconduct policy. policy 1.10 and policy 1.10 affairs, and the steering committee of the university senate before being presented for approval to the university senate by the council on student affairs.
 No revision shall become effective unless approved by the university board of trustees and until printed notice of such revisions is made available to students.

-This Code shall take effect upon approval by the board of trustees.
-It shall govern all procedures in matters brought after it first takes effect and also all further procedures in matters then pending, except to the extent that in the discretion of the university the application in a particular action pending would not be feasible, in which event the former version of this Code shall be used.
+This c-ode shall take effect upon approval by the board of trustees.
+It shall govern all procedures in matters brought after it first takes effect and also all further procedures in matters then pending, except to the extent that in the discretion of the university the application in a particular action pending would not be feasible, in which event the former version of this c-ode shall be used.
 The definitions of prohibited conduct used in a particular matter will be the definitions found in the version of section 3335-23-04 in effect at the time the alleged conduct occurred.